truenas/documentation/content/CORE/COREReleaseNotes.md

 iXsystems is pleased to release TrueNAS 13.0-U5!

-This release includes an update of the Asigra and Iconik plugins to the latest publicly available release, several improvements, and fixes many issues found in earlier releases.
+This release includes one new feature that adds a method to report ARM status information from ACPI tables, and update of the Asigra and Iconik plugins to the latest publicly available release, several NVDIMM improvements, and fixes many issues found in earlier releases.
 The improvements include:

 * Enclosure management for the R50
 * Asigra/Iconik release upgrade to 13.1-RELEASE